Reserve Bank of India: Indian Financial Technology and Allied Services

-Reserve Bank Innovation Hub
+Reserve Bank of India Innovation Hub

-Shaktikanta Das inaugurated the Reserve Bank Innovation Hub (RBIH) on 24 March 2022 in Bengaluru as Section-8 company under Companies Act, 2013, with an initial investment of ₹100 crore to encourage and nurture financial innovation in a sustainable manner through an institutional set-up.
+Shaktikanta Das inaugurated the Reserve Bank Innovation Hub (RBIH) on 24-March-2022 in Bengaluru as Section-8 company under Companies Act, 2013, with an initial investment of ₹100 crore to encourage and nurture financial innovation sustainably through an institutional set-up.
 RBIH meant to create an ecosystem that focuses on promoting access to financial services and products for the low-income groups in India.
-It will also help bring world class innovation to financial sector.
-RBIH is to help in convergence among various stakeholders from BFSI sector, Start-up ecosystem, Regulators and Academia in the financial innovation space.
+It will also help bring world class innovation to the financial sector.
+RBIH is to help in convergence among various stakeholders from BFSI sector, start-up ecosystem, regulators and academia in the financial innovation space.
 RBIH is working on the blueprint of Digital Rupee.
+Through the LF Decentralized Trust, the RBI is utilizing Linux Foundation's projects to build the Digital Rupee.